Metrication: Portugal (1814)

-Spain (1700–1889)
+Spain (1849)

-Don Carlos Ibáñez e Ibáñez de Ibero, first president of the International Geodetic Association and of the International Committee for Weights and Measures.

 Until the ascent of the Bourbon monarchy in Spain in 1700, each region of Spain had its own system of measurement.
 The new Bourbon monarchy tried to centralise control and with it the system of measurement.
 There were debates regarding the desirability of retaining the Castilian units of measure or, in the interests of harmonisation, adopting the French system.
 Although Spain assisted Méchain in his meridian survey, the Government feared the French revolutionary movement and reinforced the Castilian units of measure to counter such movements.
 By 1849 however, it proved difficult to maintain the old system and in that year the metric system became the legal system of measure in Spain.

-The Spanish Royal Academy of Science urged the Government to approve the creation of a large-scale map of Spain in 1852.
-The following year Carlos Ibáñez e Ibáñez de Ibero was appointed to undertake this task.
-All the scientific and technical material had to be created.
-Ibáñez e Ibáñez de Ibero and Saavedra went to Paris to supervise the production by Brunner of a measuring instrument which they had devised and which they later compared with Borda's double-toise N°1 which was the main reference for measuring all geodetic bases in France and whose length was by definition 3.8980732 metres at a specified temperature.

-In 1865 the triangulation of Spain was connected with that of Portugal and France.
-In 1866 at the conference of the Association of Geodesy in Neuchâtel, Ibáñez announced that Spain would collaborate in remeasuring the French meridian arc.
-In 1879 Ibáñez and François Perrier (representing France) completed the junction between the geodetic network of Spain and Algeria and thus completed the measurement of the French meridian arc which extended from Shetland to the Sahara.
+Spain's national survey then made it a leading advocate of the metre internationally, as described below.